JackieG19/BasicJavascript/README.md

 - Understanding Boolean Values
 - Returning Boolean Values from Functions

-Comparison:---------------
-- Comparison with the Equality Operator
-- Comparison with the Strict Equality Operator
-- Comparison with the Inequality Operator
-- Comparison with the Strict Inequality Operator
-- Comparison with the Greater Than Operator
-- Comparison with the Greater Than Or Equal To Operator
-- Comparison with the Less Than Operator
-- Comparison with the Less Than Or Equal To Operator
-- Comparisons with the Logical And Operator
-- Comparisons with the Logical Or Operator

 Statements:--------------------
 - Introducing Else Statements
 - Introducing Else If Statements